Learn Apache Flume By Gopal Sir

 agent_name.channels.channel_name. property3 = value

-For example, if we consider memory channel, following are the properties to which we must provide values to configure it.
+the properties to which we must provide values to configure it.

 TwitterAgent.channels.MemChannel.type = memory (type name)